Geek-KE/CSEPC110.-Introduction-to-Programming/README.md

 # CSEPC110.-Introduction-to-Programming
-All entries about my journey through tye course.
+All entries about my journey through the course.